 The neuroscience program at University Hospital is home to one of the latest advances in Neurosurgery, the Leksell Gamma Knife Model C. With unparalleled precision, the Gamma Knife delivers powerful doses of radiation to a variety of lesions in the brain, including some previously considered inoperable.
 Gamma Knife radiosurgery is now the standard of treatment for many brain tumors, including many previously considered inoperable, AVM's and trigeminal neuralgia.
 This state-of-the-art technology provides a tremendous dimension in the treatment of neurosurgical patients.

 Stroke Program Coordinator

 The Stroke Center focuses on acute therapies for ischemic stroke, including drug treatment and interventional procedures, as well as management of critically ill hemorrhagic stroke patients.
-At the time of presentation, the ED and unit nurses are part of a multidisciplinary approach which focuses on the acute care, stabilization, secondary stroke prevention and education for patients and families.
+At the time of presentation, the Emergency Department and unit nurses are part of a multidisciplinary approach which focuses on the acute care, stabilization, secondary stroke prevention and education for patients and families.
 Together with members of the rehabilitation team, they facilitate the stroke patient's maximal functional independence.

 Orientation and Training

 All nursing staff in neurosciences are encouraged to pursue additional education and training and many of our staff take advantage of the tuition support programs that University Hospital offers.